Amutheezan/amutheezan.github.io/docs/wifiadapter.md

+---
+type: posts
-# Updating Driver for Wifi Adapter in Ubuntu
+title: Updating Driver for Wifi Adapter in Ubuntu
+author: Amutheezan Sivagnanam

+---
 #### **Warning !**

 These code blocks are obtained from StackOverFlow, this particular blog post to emphasize a little bit more from the issues related to that.